Florida Rental Laws - An Overview of Landlord Tenant Rights in St. Augustine

 • Report Maintenance Issues: Tenants should promptly inform landlords of any maintenance or repair issues that arise.

-• Follow Lease Terms: Tenants must adhere to the lease agreement, including rules on subletting, pet ownership, and property use.
+• Follow Lease Terms: Tenants must adhere to the rental agreement, including paying rent, rules on subletting, pet ownership, and property use.

 Florida Landlord Rights & Responsibilities